 2.3.3 The following guidelines should be used as a basis within each study group or working party to define the roles of rapporteurs, associate rapporteurs and liaison rapporteurs; however, they may be adjusted following careful deliberation of the need for change and with the approval of the relevant study group or working party.

-2.3.3.1 Specific persons should be appointed as rapporteurs to be responsible for progressing the study of those Questions, or specific study topics, that are felt to be likely to benefit from such appointments.
-The same person may be appointed as rapporteur for more than one Question, or topic, particularly if the Questions, parts of Questions, terminology, or amendment of existing Recommendations concerned are closely related.
+2.3.3.1 Specific persons with qualifications on relevant professional knowledge, standardization experience, management skills, continuity in participation and commitment of time should be appointed as rapporteurs to be responsible for progressing the study of those Questions, or specific study topics, that are felt to be likely to benefit from such appointments.
+The positions of rapporteurs to be filled should be announced by SG management team through related Questions’ email list.
+All candidates are required to send their resumes to SG management team and TSB before the appointment.
+The SG management team should evaluate all candidates’ qualifications for the specific positions and make a group decision.
+The SG Chair makes an appointment in the meeting of study group.

 2.3.3.2 Rapporteurs may be appointed (and their appointments may be terminated) at any time with the agreement of the competent working party, or of the study group, where the Question(s) are not allocated to a working party.
 The term of the appointment relates to the work that needs to be done rather than to the interval between WTSAs.
 If the related Question is modified by WTSA, for continuity purposes, the rapporteur may, at the discretion of the new study group chairman, continue to progress the relevant work until the next meeting of the study group.